Meaghamann: Development

-Reports in early 2013 suggested that Magizh Thirumeni would make a police film starring Arya and Samantha, though, by February 2013, the actor came out and stated he had no dates available to commit.
+Reports in early 2013 suggested that Magizh Thirumeni would make a police film starring Arya, though, by February 2013, the actor came out and stated he had no dates available to commit.
 In August 2013, producer Hitesh Jhabak was able to unite the director and actor, revealing that the pair had signed terms to begin a film under his production house in late 2013.
-It was revealed that the music would be scored by Thaman, cinematography by Satish Kumar, art direction by Mohana Mahendran and editing by Praveen-Srikanth.
-The director revealed that the film would be an action entertainer which would cover the lives of middle-class people, and would see Arya in a new phase in terms of his body language and would also provide a new dimension to his acting style.
-Despite reports that the venture would be titled Vadi Vaasal, the team announced that the title of the project would be Meaghamann.
+The title Meaghamann was announced that December.
+The director revealed that the film would be an action entertainer which would cover the lives of middle-class people.